kaneeldias/ticket-management-example/README.md

 - If the event is sold out, the user will be added to the waiting list.
 - If the user is already booked for the event (or in the waiting list), an error will be returned.
-- If the user is now authorized to book a ticket for the provided `userId`, an error will be returned.
+- If the user is not authorized to book a ticket for the provided `userId`, an error will be returned.

 Headers:
 - `Authorization` - A JWT token that is required to access this endpoint

 Request body:
 - `eventId` (integer) - The ID of the event for which the booking is being made
 - `userId` (integer) - The ID of the user making the booking

 Example request body:
 ```json
 {
   "eventId": 1,